hitarthj/synapse/docs/jwt.md

 }
 ```

+Note that the login type of `m.login.jwt` is supported, but is deprecated.
+This
+will be removed in a future version of Synapse.

 The `token` field should include the JSON web token with the following claims:

 * A claim that encodes the local part of the user ID is required.
 By default,